vynious/optimise-throughput/readme.md

 # Maximizing Client Throughput

+## Folder Structure

+- /async - folder for asyncio client
+- /thread - folder for multi-threading client
+- original_client.py - original version of the provided client
+- original_server.py - original version of the provided server

 ## Introduction

 This document presents a review and modification of the client code to maximize throughput while adhering to server-imposed rate limits.
 It outlines the issues identified in the existing implementation, the design choices made to address them, and the impact of these changes on performance.
 The focus is on refining the **rate limiter** and improving **queue management** to handle both bursty and constant-rate traffic efficiently.

+## Benchmarking System

+### Key Metrics Tracked

+1. **Total Successful Requests**
+   Tracks the total number of requests that were successfully processed.
+   - **Why Important**: A high success rate indicates stability and efficient operation under load.

+2. **Total Failed Requests**
+   Tracks the number of requests that failed due to timeouts or network issues.
+   - **Why Important**: Helps identify patterns of failures and ensures proper handling of retries and backpressure.

+3. **Average Latency (ms)**
+   Measures the average response time for all successful requests.
+   - **Why Important**: Low latency ensures faster response times and a better user experience.

+4. **Throughput (Requests per Second, TPS)**
+   Calculates how many requests are processed per second.
+   - **Why Important**: Critical for ensuring the system can handle high traffic without performance degradation.

+---

+### How the Benchmarking System Works

+- **Recording Successful Requests**:
+  Every successful request is logged, along with its **latency** in milliseconds, to measure the average response time.

+- **Recording Failed Requests**:
+  Requests that fail (e.g., due to timeouts) are tracked to monitor the system's stability and identify bottlenecks.

+- **Calculating Average Latency**:
+  The latencies of all successful requests are stored, and the average is computed to reflect the system's response time.

+- **Calculating Throughput**:
+  Throughput is computed as the total number of successful requests divided by the elapsed time since the benchmarking started.

+- **Metrics Printing**:
+  The system periodically prints all metrics (e.g., success/failure counts, throughput, and latency) to provide real-time feedback during execution.

 ## Enhancing the Rate Limiter